abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 # Rate Limiting with ASP.NET Core 7.0

-Rate limiting is a way of controlling traffic so that a web application or API receives.
+Rate limiting is a way of controlling the traffic that a web application or API receives.
 In other words, rate limiting helps you control the amount of traffic each user has access to at any given time.
 This is extremely useful when you want to manage the load on your server or services, avoid going over your monthly data transfer limit and allow the system to continue to function and meet service level agreements, even when an increase in demand places an extreme load on resources.

-In this article, we will look at what is rate limiting, why we need to use it, how the different rate limiting algorithms provided with .NET 7.0 work, and best practices for using rate limiting in your application.
+In this article, we will look at what rate limiting is, why we need to use it, how the different rate limiting algorithms provided with .NET 7.0 work, and best practices for using rate limiting in your application.

 ## What is rate limiting?

 Whether accidental or intentional, users may exhaust resources in a way that impacts others.
 When a number of requests are received on to resources for a long time, the server can run out of those resources.
 These resources can include memory, threads, connections, or anything else that is limited.
 To avoid this situation, set rate limiters.
 Rate limiters control the consumption of resources used by an instance of an application, a user, an individual tenant, or an entire service.

-## Why you need to use rate limiting?
+## Why do you need to use rate limiting?

 A rate limiting system is crucial in any application where you have to control or throttle user requests or traffic.
 This is especially true in applications running on a cloud hosting platform because the user’s traffic can affect the whole server where the application is hosted.